vecma-project/EasyVVUQ-QCGPJ/README.md

 The software requires Python 3.6+ for usage.

 Moreover, since EasyVVUQ-QCGPJ is a wrapper over EasyVVUQ and QCG-PilotJob, you need to have both these packages available in your environment.
+This version of the library is compatible with EasyVVUQ v0.8 and QCG-PilotJob v0.10.0.
+Compatibility with other versions is not confirmed.
-You can install them with pip in the following way:
+Thus, if you want to be sure that correct versions of required packages are available, install them in the following way:
 ```
-$ pip3 install easyvvuq
+$ pip3 install --force-reinstall easyvvuq==0.8
-$ pip3 install qcg-pilotjob
+$ pip3 install --force-reinstall qcg-pilotjob==0.10.0
 ```

 ## Installation